 The vehicle engineer is responsible for designing the thrust structure of the rocket so that powered ascent complies with the competition parameters.
 This role is also in charge of designing the airframe and conducting flight simulations.
 In addition, this person helps the materials engineer to fabricate the airframe and thrust structure.
 Finally, they are responsible for the testing and integration of the thrust vehicle system.

 The software engineer is responsible for the programming of onboard electronics and ensuring data collection during launch.
-This role is essential to generate a full understanding of how successful flight is, based off certain data such as apogee and maximum velocity.
+This role is essential to generate a full understanding of how successful flight is, based on certain data such as apogee and maximum velocity.
 The software engineer is also responsible for coordinating with the controls engineer to program the payload and separate the rocket at appropriate times during flight.

 The systems engineer oversees ensuring each system, subsystem, and component of the rocket works in tandem with one another.
-In addition to this, the system engineer oversees quality assurance, systems architecture, integration and testing, mission planning and execution, documentation, meeting coordination, and post-flight analysis.
+In addition to this, the system engineer oversees quality assurance, systems architecture, integration and testing, mission planning and execution, documentation, funding acquisition, part ordering, budgeting, meeting coordination, and post-flight analysis.

 The controls engineer is responsible for the design and fabrication of the payload and its return method, which requires expert knowledge of control laws.
 Additionally, they will strategize and implement the rocket’s parachute deployment method.
 These responsibilities require collaboration with the design, software, and vehicle engineers.